robertdumitrescu/swp-migration-runner/README.md

 ## CLI options
 ```
 - o - Operation.
-Available options: 'list' and 'run'
+    -- list
+    -- run
 - ml - Migrations Location.
 Basically the path to the migrations directories
 - d - Direction.
 The direction in which the migrations will be ran.
-Available options: 'forward' and 'backward'
+    -- forward
+    -- backward
 ```
 ## Features

 ### List migrations

 ### Run migrations - Forward or Backwards